-Kate White is the New York Times bestselling author of fifteen novels of suspense: seven standalone psychological thrillers, including the just released The Fiancée, as well as eight Bailey Weggins mysteries.
+Kate White is the New York Times, Wall Street Journal, and USA Today bestselling author of eighteen novels of suspense: ten standalone psychological thrillers, including the upcoming The Last Time She Saw Him, (May 14), and also eight Bailey Weggins mysteries.

-Like many female mystery writers, Kate fell in love with the genre after reading her first Nancy Drew book, The Secret of Redgate Farm.
+Like many female mystery authors, Kate fell in love with the genre after reading her first Nancy Drew book, in her case The Secret of Redgate Farm.

-She is also the editor of the Mystery Writers of America Cookbook, a collection of recipes from the field’s top-selling authors.
-In addition to writing mysteries and thrillers, Kate is the author of several bestselling career books, including The Gutsy Girl Handbook: Your Manifesto for Success, as well as I Shouldn’t Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve, and Why Good Girls Don’t Get Ahead but Gutsy Girls Do.
+She is also the editor of the Mystery Writers of America Cookbook, as well as the author of several bestselling career books, including I Shouldn’t Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve, and the ground-breaking Why Good Girls Don’t Get Ahead but Gutsy Girls Do.

 Kate is an avid traveler and enjoys spending each winter with her husband at their home in Uruguay.

 She holds an honorary doctorate of letters from her alma mater, Union College, where she gave the 2022 commencement speech.